aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

 Just like the previous examples this mappingfile can be used to map data into AIMMS identifiers, but any mappingfile can also be used to write data to a datafile - so the other way around.
 This mapping will generate somewhat the same table as in the CSV example, but will now output the table to an Excel workbook with a sheet called ``Table1``.

-To do so we need to also use the :any:`dex::ReadAllMappings` (or :any:`dex::ReadMappings` for specific mappings) to store succesfully read mappings in the set ``dex::Mappings`` so we can use it in :any:`dex::WriteToFile`.
+To do so we need to also use the :any:`dex::ReadAllMappings` (or :any:`dex::ReadMappings` for specific mappings) to store successfully read mappings in the set ``dex::Mappings`` so we can use it in :any:`dex::WriteToFile`.
 This is needed because the latter function uses a reference to a mappingname, based on the assumption that the mapping is already known in ``dex::Mappings``.
 The :any:`dex::ReadAllMappings` will scan the full Mappings folder in search of mappingfiles and automatically add found ones to the model (if no errors occur while reading it).
 The full procedure looks like this:

 .. code-block:: aimms